Teaching Elements of Crime Writing for AQA B

 - What makes it crime?
 Exploring themes, concepts and conventions.

-- Going beyond the crime fiction genre: how the writers use the conventions of drama, poetry or narrative.
+- Going beyond the crime fiction genre: how writers use the conventions of drama, poetry or narrative.

 - Balancing ‘big picture’ and close analysis – critical and creative approaches.

-- Supporting students in making effective use of criticism.
+- Making effective use of criticism.